IDEMSInternational/open-app-builder/documentation/docs/authors/notifications.md

 !!!
 Tip
     Campaigns only ever send one notification at their scheduled time, preventing the user being inundated with notifications if multiple are present in a campaign.

+Here is an example of two rows added to a `==content_list==` for creating notifications.
+Information about the specific flow subtypes can be found below

 | flow_type | flow_subtype      | flow_name |
 | --------- | ------------      | --------- |
 |data_list	| campaign_schedule	| example_campaign_schedule |